Reba McEntire: 1976–1983: Career launch at Mercury

 In November 1975, McEntire signed a country music recording contract with PolyGram/Mercury Records.
 She made her first recordings for the label in January 1976.
 She was produced by Glenn Keener and was backed by a Countrypolitan arrangement that included a string section.
-McEntire's debut single was released in 1976 titled "I Don't Want to Be a One Night Stand".
+McEntire's debut single released in 1976 was titled "I Don't Want to Be a One Night Stand".
 The track failed to become a major hit, only peaking at number 88 on the Billboard Hot Country Songs chart that May.
 It was followed by the low-charting Billboard country singles "(There's Nothing Like the Love) Between a Woman and Man" and "Glad I Waited Just for You".
 Mercury issued her self-titled debut album in 1977.
 In his album review, Greg Adams of AllMusic compared it to the country crossover style of Barbara Mandrell and Tammy Wynette.
 McEntire also began touring and performing more frequently.
 Without a band of her own, she often relied on house bands to accompany her.
 In some instances, the backing bands did not know country music and McEntire would have to fill her time onstage with jokes.

 McEntire's career gained more momentum by 1978.
-That year she collaborated on two singles with country artist Jacky Ward.
-The duo's double-sided release of "I'd Really Love to See You Tonight"/"Three Sheets in the Wind" became her first top 20 hit on the country chart.
+That year, she collaborated on two singles with country artist Jacky Ward.
+The duo's double-sided release of "I'd Really Love to See You Tonight"/"Three Sheets in the Wind" became her first top-20 hit on the country chart.
 When Glenn Keener left the PolyGram/Mercury roster, McEntire inherited producer Jerry Kennedy.
 Kennedy produced her second studio album titled Out of a Dream (1979).
-The album's cover of Patsy Cline's "Sweet Dreams" became her first top 20 hit as a solo artist.
-Four additional top 40 country singles were spawned from the album as well.
-By 1980, McEntire had formed her own band which included sister Susie and brother Pake McEntire.
+The album's cover of Patsy Cline's "Sweet Dreams" became her first top-20 hit as a solo artist.
+Four additional top-40 country singles were spawned from the album, as well.
+By 1980, McEntire had formed her own band, which included sister Susie and brother Pake McEntire.
 She also hired a new manager.
 McEntire and her band toured to dates in a three-car caravan, which included a horse trailer for transporting instruments.
-She later upgraded to a bus nicknamed "Silver Eagle", which routinely broke down.
-Also in 1980, "(You Lift Me) Up to Heaven" became her first top ten hit on the country songs chart.
+She later upgraded to a bus nicknamed Silver Eagle, which routinely broke down.
+Also in 1980, "(You Lift Me) Up to Heaven" became her first top-10 hit on the country songs chart.
 It was included on her third studio album, Feel the Fire, which was released in October.